kostaskaragiorgos/Workout-tracker/doc/documentation.md

 # Show Medium

-You can show the hard exercises by using Show --> Show Medium menu or using Ctrl+U keybind
+You can show the medium exercises by using Show --> Show Medium menu or using Ctrl+U keybind

 # Show unable to do

+You can show the unable to do exercises by using Show --> Show Unable to do menu or using Ctrl+y keybind

 ## Today's workout